Gerard-Eastman/ai110-module3tinker-themoodmachine-starter/model_card.md

 1. A **rule based model** implemented in `mood_analyzer.py`
 2. A **machine learning model** implemented in `ml_experiments.py` using scikit learn

-You may complete this model card for whichever version you used, or compare both if you explored them.

 ## 1. Model Overview